Skip to content

 Māori Maps helps to connect Māori descendants with their marae, and enable visitors to make appropriate contact with these centres of culture - in particular, linking Māori youth with their ancestral identity.

-Te Potiki National Trust, a charitable company founded in 2007 by Dr Paul Tapsell and Rereata Makiha, administers Māori Maps.
-Paul (professor, Australian Indigenous Studies, University of Melbourne) is now chair of Te Potiki's board of directors.
+Te Potiki National Trust, a charitable company, founded in 2007 by Dr Paul Tapsell, administers Māori Maps.
+Paul is a professor at Australian National University and Lincoln University (NZ) as well as a Principal of Takarangi.
+He remains the founding chair of Te Potiki's board of directors.

-The other directors are Dr Christine Woods (associate professor, Faculty of Business & Economics at the University of Auckland), Dr Dee Sciascia (senior research officer, AUT University), Paul Voigt (business consultant, Nikau Pacific).
-Long serving kaihautū (executive director) Peter Dowling (publisher, Oratia Media) stepped down late 2022, and is succeed by Rob Parsons.
+The other directors are Dr Christine Woods (professor, Faculty of Business & Economics at the University of Auckland), Dr Dee Sciascia (senior research officer, AUT University), Paul Voigt (business consultant, Nikau Pacific).
+Long serving kaihautū (executive director) Peter Dowling (publisher, Oratia Media) stepped down late 2022, and is succeeded by Rob Parsons.

-An advisory board established by the late Sir Paul Reeves, former governor-general of New Zealand, guided the establishment of Te Potiki National Trust.
-Sir Mason Durie and then Sir Tumu te Heuheu led this advisory group until 2018; the board is now chaired by Judge Caren Fox with members Renata Tane, Hauiti Hakopa and Rereata Makiha.
-Ngapare Hopa, Sir Mason and Sir Tumu are co-patrons of the trust.
+Our Advisory Board was first chaired by the late Sir Paul Reeves, former governor-general of New Zealand, who guided the establishment of Te Potiki National Trust.
+Thereafter, Sir Mason Durie and then Sir Tumu te Heuheu led the Advisory Board until 2018 when Judge Caren Fox took over as Chair.
+Others members are Hauiti Hakopa, Rereata Makiha, Ngapare Hopa (Patron), Sir Mason (Patron), Sir Tumu (Patron) and until his recent passing, Renata Tane.

-Hirini Tane, kaiwhakahaere (manager), oversees day-to-day running of Māori Maps.
-Website development and mapping is maintained by Orbica (originally built by Zest IT).
-Krzysztof Pfeiffer, an internationally renowned photographer, was responsible for photography of marae.
-Media and content generation of the original site was overseen by Michael Hennessy.
+Since 2015 Hirini Tane, kaiwhakahaere (manager), has assist the Directors by overseeing day-to-day running of Māori Maps.
+Website development and mapping is maintained by MadeCurious (originally built by Zest IT, then Orbica).
+Krzysztof Pfeiffer, an internationally renowned photographer, was jointly responsible for the initial photography and curation of the 780 marae on Maorimaps.com.
+Original media and content generation of the original site was overseen by Michael Hennessy.

 Marae are the centres of Māori identity, marking the home ground and mana of hapū (kin groups) and whānau (families).
 A marae is both a physical and spiritual location, a collection of buildings and an anchoring to the land, a place where people meet and the community of related people itself.